anashj/BlazorWASM-OpenID-ADFS-SSO-NET6/README.md

 	 }
 ```

-2- Add a new service called AuthorizedHandler (not mandatory), the benefit of this service is to delegating requests on whether user is authenticated or not:
+2- Add a new service called AuthorizedHandler (not mandatory), the benefit of this service is to delegate requests on whether user is authenticated or not:
 ```
 	public class AuthorizedHandler : DelegatingHandler
 	{